Fireman9/SKteam_KLfilter/SDD.md

 ## Features

 - Estimation of battery state of charge using EKF.
-- Simulation of battery behavior using a Thevenin model.
+- Simulation of battery behavior.
 - Visualization of battery voltage, SoC, and current over time.

 ## System Components